TransparentHealth/mu2/transport/creating-certificates-for-ttt.md

 ** For domain-bound certificates,
     + The subjectAltName extension is present, a dNSName is included, and it matches the Direct Address' Health Internet Domain.

-** It is not possible for the "certGen" tool to generate a certifcate with The subjectAltName extension is present, a dNSName is included, and it DOES NOT matche the Direct Address' Health Internet Domain.
+** It is not possible for the "certGen" tool to generate a certificate with The subjectAltName extension is present, a dNSName is included, and it DOES NOT matches the Direct Address' Health Internet Domain.

-*** The certificate chain is verified all the way up to the Trust Anchor. ( Version 1.1 of the Direct Applicability Statement for Secure Health Transport Working does not require checking of the chain back to the root CA, but rather just to the CA.
+*** The certificate chain is verified all the way up to the Trust Anchor. ( Version 1.1 of the Direct Applicability Statement for Secure Health Transport Working does not require checking of the chain back to the Root CA, but rather just to the Trust Anchor.
-The current test proceure only tests one hop.
-That is to say, it assumes that the endpoint certificate was created by the trust anchor and ther are no intermediate certificates.
+The current test procedure only tests one hop.
+That is to say, it assumes that the endpoint certificate was created by the trust anchor and there are no intermediate certificates.